Hyde Park, Memphis: Community centers

 There are a few locations in Hyde Park that are central to the community.
-There is the Shasta Community Center, Hollywood community center, as well as the Hollywood library.
+There is the Shasta Community Center, Hollywood Community Center, as well as the Hollywood Library.
 The Hollywood Community Center contains a weight-lifting room, a gymnasium, and meeting and multi-purpose rooms.
 The center offers several classes, some of which are: fitness, youth basketball, educational development, GED programs, dance and music, as well as many more cultural, physical, and mental development programs and activities.
 It is open Monday through Saturday and is a vital location in the community, especially for the youth and seniors.

-Next door to the community center is the Hollywood branch of the Memphis public library system.
+Next door to the community center is the Hollywood branch of the Memphis Public Library system.
 Along with over 23,000 printed materials, they are also working on their collection of audio and video files for the community to enjoy.
 Along with these assets, the library offers computers with access to internet and word processing, a job and career center, meeting room, and special event programming.
-People all over Hyde Park come to the library in order to use its services.

 Shasta Central

-Shasta Central is an actively engaged community center located in the heart of Hyde Park at 2375 Shasta Avenue, a few blocks away from Cypress Creek and Cypress Middle School.
+Shasta Central is a community center located in the heart of Hyde Park at 2375 Shasta Avenue, a few blocks away from Cypress Creek and Cypress Middle School.
 Opened in March 2005 by a partnership between Rhodes College and Dorothy Cox, an active member of the community, employee of Rhodes, and director of the center, Shasta Central stands as a symbol of hopeful progress within the community and an extension of Ms. Cox's non-profit, Community Mentoring Outreach Services, Inc. Ms. Cox's mission of hope and confidence, of discovering, utilizing, and enhancing community assets as well as holding residents and government accountable for their equal share of responsibility, is reflected in the efforts and successes implemented by Shasta Central.
 According to an article published by Rhodes Magazine, several changes have occurred in Hyde Park because of Shasta Central's involvement.